Desire and Motivation |

 the will to do this.
 But if you desire it more than anything else—more

-even than the desire to stay stuck in your fear and
+even than the desire to stay stuck in your fear, anger,

 you can do it.